 Have you ever thought of what colour fence paint makes garden look bigger?
 White paint - because of the way it brightens and lightens - is a popular choice to help you make the most of a small space.
 Use white painted brickwork, and white garden furniture to create the illusion of space.
 You can use this style to paint the areas that surround your garden in white to make it look brighter and more open.

-"Tip №1 is definetely measure and map out: we laid all the concrete breeze blocks out in different designs to ensure we were utilising every part of the space.
+"Tip №1 is definitely measure and map out: we laid all the concrete breeze blocks out in different designs to ensure we were utilising every part of the space.

 Grow tall plants